 The Equal Pay Act

 Over 50 years ago, President John F. Kennedy signed the Equal Pay Act of 1963 into law.
 This legislation made it illegal for employers to engage in wage-based discriminatory conduct based on gender.
 However, more than 50 years after this law was passed, the gender pay gap remains significant.
 According to the 2020 report published by PayScale.com, women still only make $0.81 for every $1.00 earned by men.
 Wage-based discrimination remains a real and consequential force in the American workplace, even though it is far less obvious than it once was.
+This issue is prevalent among certain industries which are male-dominated.
 Your employer may not proudly proclaim that they pay you less than your male colleagues, but it is certainly possible that you’re experiencing illegal pay inequity challenges regardless.

 If you’re concerned that you’re being unjustly compensated as a result of your gender, please connect with the experienced legal team at Eric Siegel Law today.
 Our firm is proud to fight for the rights of workers and we’ll be honored to advise you of your legal options once we learn more about the details of your unique situation.
+Every worker deserves to be compensated fairly by their employer.
+We will work to ensure that the parties involved are held responsible if they have discriminated against you.
 Even if you’re unsure of whether your compensation and benefits package violates the Equal Pay Act, it’s important to speak with an experienced Washington, D.C. discrimination lawyer instead of making assumptions about your case; we look forward to speaking with you.